ricardo-719/ca-redditFeed-project/README.md

 - Redux / Toolkit / Middleware
 - End-to-end tests using: Jest, Enzyme, and Selenium

-This application has three main features:
+This application has the following main features:

 1. Displaying posts and allowing users to read all content in a pleasing easy to customize environment.
-2. Suggestion of interesting Subreddits
+2. Suggestion of interesting Subreddits.
-3. Search functionality
+3. Search functionality.
+4. Surprise me button that fetches a random subreddit.